Posted over 2 months ago | Updated 5 days ago

 Take the Pet Home

-I’m bonded with an older kitten, Minako - she’s my sister from another mister!
+I’m bonded with an older kitten, Sybil - she’s my sister from another mister!
 She took care of me when my momma left, even though she’s just a kitten herself.
 We are really enjoying the good life indoors.
-We love playing with all the toys, napping in warm beds, and observing wildlife out of the windows.
-We rev up our purr-motors when we get pets and scritches.
+We love playing with all the toys, napping in warm beds, and watching wildlife through the windows.

 Can you be a safe landing spot for us, where we can fulfill our dreams of being cherished indoor kitties?
 We can’t wait to meet our new human(s)!
 XOXO, Sybil & Minako.